 If you preregister and pay by 15 January 2018, you will get $5 off the registration fee.

 TGWB will start at 0900 on Saturday 20 January 2018.
 Gameplay will finish at 1600 (4pm).
 After the packup is completed there will be a social gathering at a CBD location from 1700 onwards.

 The theme of The Galaxy Will Burn is of a galactic empire going through periods of decline and revival, possibly ending in its fall, or in a renaissance and new golden age.
 Issac Asimov's early Foundation novels are a major inspiration for the game, as are historical accounts of the collapse on complex civilisations on Earth.

-Below is an example of a playtest map - printed with a white background to save on ink for the printer.
 There will be five Quadrant maps like this, each with 4-6 players active on them.

 There are seven factions within the Galactic Empire:

 - The Cosmocracy (COSMOS): this faction values knowledge and freedom, and is devoted to finding peaceful and diplomatic solutions to the problems facing the Galactic Empire.
 The Cosmocracy is different from other factions, in that it has no Admirals or Governors, only politicians and a well funded media arm.